nilearn/nilearn/doc/extracting_data.rst

 Regions definition
 ------------------

-Nisl understands two different way of defining regions, which are called labels and maps, handled respectively by :class:`NiftiLabelsMasker` and :class:`NiftiMapsMasker`.
+Nilearn understands two different way of defining regions, which are called labels and maps, handled respectively by :class:`NiftiLabelsMasker` and :class:`NiftiMapsMasker`.